-All invitations to a potential Scholar must be issued by the Provost in conjunction with the Associate Provost for Global Engagement.
-Once a Scholar that a faculty member or Dean wishes to bring to Gonzaga is identified, and the Dean and Chair are comfortable with their credentials, please consult with the Associate Provost for Global Engagement to begin drafting a letter of invitation.
-This letter of invitation will outline what Gonzaga and the School/College will provide this Scholar, and what Gonzaga's expectations are for this individual (teaching a course, public lectures, research, etc.).
-Minimally the host School/College needs to provide an office (shared, if necessary), a desk, and a computer.
+Once a Scholar is identified, and the Dean and Chair are comfortable with their credentials (with the signed checklist), begin drafting a letter of invitation (template).
+This letter of invitation will outline what Gonzaga and the School/College/Unit will provide this Scholar, and what Gonzaga's expectations are for this individual (teaching a course, public lectures, research, etc.).
+Minimally the host School/College/Unit needs to provide an office (shared, if necessary), a desk, and a computer.
 Whether funded by Gonzaga or another agency, all the Scholar's living and transportation expenses must be covered, and any sources outside the U.S. must be disclosed in the letter of invitation, which will be developed and negotiated by the relevant Dean, Chair (if applicable).
+Consult with the Associate Provost for Global Engagement if there are questions.

-Identify School/College Hosts
+Identify School/College/Unit Hosts